akoeb/shoppinglist/README.md

 ## TODO ##

 * BE: Tests
-* BE: Input Validation
-* BE: Error HTTP status
 * BE: return error if content type is not json
 * BE: Status constants map
 * BE: implement delete many